LiangZC321/CP3407-project/README.md

 * Option-1 (tested and worked ok): PyCharm supports editing of these .md files.
 Then you need to push to the main branch or make a pull request.
 * Option-2 (tested ok): Edit and commit it directly on github.
 Then any local repo copies will need to be "updated".

-# cp3407-project-v2024 template [Delete or change to your team/project name before submitting]

-This a project assignment template for CP3407.
-The following is the list of items, which are required to be completed.
+# cp3407- Pratical A Group 9: TidyGo

-### Pratical Class A, Group 9 ( Yuhao Guo, Huayu Zhong, Zhicheng Liang, Chia Chang Hsu)
+### Pratical Class A, Group 9 (Huayu Zhong, Zhicheng Liang, Chia Chang Hsu)
 ### Project name: TidyGo
 ### Project Overview: TidyGo is an app for house cleaning which services for cleaner and user
 A mobile site designed to provide efficient and convenient house cleaning services.